AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 When to use:

-- Use `Vec<T>` for fast and simple appends when working at the end of a collection.
+- Use `Vec&lt;T&gt;` for fast and simple appends when working at the end of a collection.
-- Use `LinkedList<T>` for fast insertions at both ends of a collection.
+- Use `LinkedList&lt;T&gt;` for fast insertions at both ends of a collection.

 ### Slicing

-**`Vec<T> and Arrays`**: You can create slices from vectors or arrays using ranges (`&[T]`), allowing access to a part of the collection without copying the data.
+**`Vec&lt;T&gt; and Arrays`**: You can create slices from vectors or arrays using ranges (`&[T]`), allowing access to a part of the collection without copying the data.
 Slices are useful for borrowing parts of a collection while avoiding ownership.

 Example: